-Y13 Accounting prepares you for study of commerce, accounting,and management of finance at university.
+Year 13 Accounting prepares you for the study of commerce, accounting, and management of finance at university.
 It is equally suitable as background knowledge that will almost certainly benefit you, whatever career path you choose.
 Opportunity is given for students to sit the Scholarship Accounting exam.

-Minimum 12 credits from Level 2 Accounting or by approval of Head of Faculty.
+Pre-requisites Minimum 12 credits from Level 2 Accounting or by approval of Head of Faculty.

-Specific Costs: Calculator

-Achievement Standards Ext.
+Specific Costs Calculator Number of Credits Achievement Standards Ext.
 Int.
 91404 Demonstrate understanding of accounting concepts for a New Zealand reporting entity.
 4 91405 Demonstrate understanding of accounting for partnerships.
 4 90406 Demonstrate understanding of company financial statement preparation.
-5 91408 Demonstrate understanding of management accounting to inform decision making.
-4 91409 Demonstrate understanding of a job cost subsystem for a manufacturing business.
-4

-Total Credits: 21
+5 91408 Demonstrate understanding of management accounting to inform decision making 91409 Demonstrate understanding of a job cost subsystem for a manufacturing busines 4 Total Credits: 21